cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 }
 ```

-For extension snapshotters that have implemented the `NamedSnapshotter` interface, their names should be registered to the snapshotter `Manager` by calling
+For extension snapshotters that implement the `NamedSnapshotter` interface, their names should be registered to the snapshot `Manager` by
-`RegisterExtensions` when setting up the application.
+calling `RegisterExtensions` when setting up the application.
+And the snapshotters will handle both taking snapshot and restoration.

 ```go
 // RegisterExtensions register extension snapshotters to manager